sio2Graphs/Pareto-Releases/README.md

 #### 2 Bug Fixes
 When selecting a data point in another chart, pareto data points were not highlighting<br />
 2nd level labels were using 1st level labels for coloring

+## v7.9.4.6 Certified
+Published originally on 01/18/2023 13th offer
+Submitted with standard notes on 02/20/2023

+**3 Major Improvements**
+* Add rectangular box behind bars, a bar and a statement to highlight the 80%, add driver highlights for the 20%
+* Added scrolling
+* Added Repeating Gradients

+**3 Minor Improvements**
+* Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text
+* Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu
+* Bar Coloring default changed to “Each” from one solid color

+**2 Bug Fixes**
+* Make the spine thinner on Category X to show almost no data
+* Right Axis running off viewable page

+**4 Rejection Fixes**
+###### Pareto by sio2Graphs 7.9.0.6
+* Had to add more testing instructions
+###### Pareto by sio2Graphs 7.9.1.6
+* Rejected because field in Values well was moving to Tooltips well when moving between previous version and this version.
+* When moving between visuals fields switching between "Values" and "Tooltips" wells
+###### Pareto by sio2Graphs 7.9.2.6
+* Rejected because there was no right click context menu.
+I had taken this out, mistakenly, because I thought this was associated to hover tooltips.
+This was sloppy.
+###### Pareto by sio2Graphs 7.9.3.6
+* Prevented the adding of bad data as it causes errors in the webservice on addition to Values
+* Rejected because adding bad data was causing errors in the webservice.

+** Notes submitted on this version
+In response to requested changes:

+I appreciate the requested change and noted the movement described.
+In response, I implemented tooltipUtils, reviewed mappings and conditions.
+After I made the changes, the movement doesn't always happen, however, there was a case where I noted this field movement.
+I have looked for documentation on this issue, but can find none.
+My best guess this is happening because I moved from an internal array sort enforcing "value desc" to using the provided PBI sort functionality.
+I want to continue to implement PBI provided sort, because it is more stable in the long run, even if there might be some odd behavior on upgrade.
+I will send out an email to my signed up users to be aware that this might happen.
+I have also tested with other visuals and observed that fields move between buckets consistently.
+I can find no error data or recommendations on what to do or how to stabilize fields that move between buckets.
+If I need to make further adjustments, please provide documentation to correct/stabilize buckets, because I cannot find any documentation on this issue.
+The current version takes advantage of provided sort functionality while the old version forced it through an array sort, however even reversing this did not affect this issue.
+Specifically, I want to use provided PBI sort options, and when moving between other PBI visuals and the new version, the value bucket always stays consistent.

+## v4.6.3.5 Certified
+Published 12/04/2022 12th offer

+Pareto 4.6.0.5 (12th offered 11/01/2022)
+		1 Major Improvement
+			Submitted for Certification
+Pareto 4.6.1.5 (12th offered 11/16/2022)
+		1 Adjustment
+			Had to fix JS errors on negative <rect> height Pareto 4.6.3.5 (12th offered 12/04/2022)
+		2 Adjustments
+			Had to fix more JS errors on negative <rect> height Had to fix 3 lint errors on method body exceeding 100 in length

+## pareto3.6.0.5
+Published 10/15/2022 11th offer

+Pareto 3.6.0.5 (11th offered 10/15/2022)
+		1 Minor Improvements
+			Added color to the label spine and ticks
+		2 Bug Fixes
+			Added “No Data” Page
+			Added “rendering” events

+## pareto3.5.0.3
+Published 10/01/2022

+Pareto 3.5.0.3 (10th offered 10/01/2022)
+		1 bug fix
+			Fixed tooltips (wrong data was displaying)

+## Pareto by sio2Graphs 3.5.0.2
+Published 09/26/2022 9th offer

+**Pareto by sio2Graphs 3.2.0.2 (9th offered 8/07/2022 – Never Published)**
+	*2 Minor Improvements*
+		* Added certification
+		* Added Landing Page
+	*2 bug fixes*
+  		* Fixed tooltips not showing full count and property descriptions
+  		* Remove horizontal scrollbar and addressed negative values

+**Pareto by sio2Graphs 3.5.0.2 (9th offered 9/26/2022)**
+	*4 Minor Improvements*
+		* Added numeric tooltips
+		* Added Drill-through
+		* Added label rotation
+		* Updated Landing page
+	*2 Improvements*
+		* Opened up categories, no longer limited to 10.
+Looks poor when there are too many categories.
+		* Changed arc to curve at percent of category
+	*2 bug fixes*
+		* Fixed conditional formatting
+    *Addressed negative values*
+	*In Addition*
+		* Improved the display for path and line of the axes
+		* Added and enhanced properties
+		* Streamlined the backend

+  # pareto3.1.1.0
+Published 06/16/2022 8th offer

+Pareto 3.1.1.0 (8th offered 6/16/2022)
+		1 Minor Improvement
+			I added conditional formatting
+		In Addition
+			Added some more properties

+## Pareto by sio2Graphs 3.0.0.0
+Published 2/28/2022 7th offer

+**Pareto by sio2Graphs 1.11.9 (never published)**
+	*1 Improvement*
+	*Added Landing Page
+	*0 bug fixes*
+**Pareto by sio2Graphs 2.0.0 (major upgrade; never published)**
+	*4 Improvements*
+	*Changed the platform to allow communication to my website
+	*Communication will validate a user who has purchased a microservice
+	*A microservice will be the purchase of advanced functions on 1 visual
+	*Added advanced functions:
+			*Drilldown
+			*Axis manipulation

+**Pareto by sio2Graphs 3.0.0.0**
+published 2/28/2022 7th offer
+	*2 Improvements*
+		*Opened up categories, no longer limited to 10.
+Looks poor when there are too many categories.
+		*Changed arc to curve at percent of category
+	*1 bug fix*
+		*Fixed pointer errors
+	*In Addition*
+		*Added 4th digit to version
+		*Brought forward Drilldown and Axis manipulation from Pareto 2.0.0
+		*Multiple Improvements and Enhancements in user customization

+## Pareto by sio2Graphs 1.10.9
+Published 12/2/2020 6th offer

+**Features**
+  * to be determined

+**Version Changes**
+*2 bug fixes*
+  * Deleted unused code
+  * Fixed default for Value Category Placement was 3 changed it to 4

+*1 Improvement*
+  * Added Context Menu

+## Pareto by sio2Graphs 1.9.7
+Published 11/20/2020 5th offer

+**Version Changes**
+*3 bug fixes*
+  * Corrected message syntax to users
+  * Deleted unused variables and code blocks
+  * In the case of “Outside Placement”, category text is no longer suppressed

+*1 Improvement*
+  * Added Text Sizing
+	  * Arc Text
+	  * Category Text
+	  * Value Text

+## v1.8.4
+###### published 6/24/2020 4th offer
+Submitted with standard notes and no errors **Features**
+  * persist properties
+0 Major Changes
+#### 2 Minor Improvements
+* Added formatting
+	* Axis
+	* Category Text
+	* Value Text
+	* Value Multiple and Decimal
+	* Arc Text
+	* Arc Line
+	* Currency Support
+  * Added Dark Background Support
+#### 2 Bug Fixes
+* Fixed category labels
+  * Fixed value when maximum value is at the top of the left axis

+# Pareto by sio2Graphs 1.6.2
+Published 4/20/2020 3rd offer

+**Version Changes**

+1. *bug fix*
+  * Syntax correction.  style.less font setting was commented out.

+3. *Improvements*
+  * Changed font stroke
+  * Changed font
+  * Added gradient coloring

+## Pareto by sio2Graphs 1.0.0
+This offer submitted on 12/31/2019 did not pass certification and was never published.

+## Pareto by sio2Graphs 1.3.1 - 1st offer published on 02/27/2020

+**Version Changes**

+1. *bug fix*
+  * Syntax correction

+3. *Improvements*
+  * Data Values added on the bars with property control of placement and display (font & font stroke)
+  * Labels corrected to not cut off
+  * Tooltip messages were improved